Root Canal – Bend, OR

-Keep Your Natural Tooth with Root Canal in Bend
+Keep Your Natural Smile with Root Canal Therapy

 Pain is not pleasant.
 However, it is often relaying a message to you that there is a problem somewhere in your body.
 If a toothache happens to be causing that pain, then the message may be that you have an infection.
 In this case, root canal in Bend may be the appropriate solution.
 Dr. Prentice performs this common dental treatment in order to remove the infection, preserve the tooth and reconstruct your smile.